bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Mainmatter.md

 4. We call upon the federal government to enact Aboriginal child-welfare legislation that establishes national standards for Aboriginal child apprehension and custody cases and includes principles that:
    1. [style this with lowercase roman numerals]Affirm the right of Aboriginal governments to establish and maintain their own child-welfare agencies.
    2. Require all child-welfare agencies and courts to take the residential school legacy into account in their decision making.
-   3. Establish, as an important priority, a requirement that placements of Aboriginal children into temporary and permanent care be culturally appropriate**.**
+   3. Establish, as an important priority, a requirement that placements of Aboriginal children into temporary and permanent care be culturally appropriate.

 There is also a human dimension to improving outcomes for Aboriginal children.
 The intergenerational impact of the residential school experience has left some families without strong role models for parenting.
 An investment in culturally appropriate programs in Aboriginal communities has the potential to improve parenting skills and enable more children to grow up safely in their own families and communities.